Bishopric of Cammin: Establishment and early history

 Church provinces in 1500, Bishopric of Cammin shown in brown.

 The area of the diocese resembled the area controlled by Wartislaw I and his brother and successor, Ratibor I. The northern border was defined by the coastline and the border with the Principality of Rügen (Ryck river).
 In the West, the diocese included Circipania up to Güstrow.
 In the Southwest, the border of the diocese ran south to a line Güstrow-Ivenack-Altentreptow in a near straight west–east orientation, then took a sharp southward turn west of Ueckermünde to include Prenzlau.
 The border then turned east to meet the Oder river south of Gartz and followed the Oder to the Warta confluence to include Cedynia.
 In the South, the diocese border ran immediately north of the Warthe to include Gorzów and Myślibórz.
 The southeastern border left the Warthe area with a sharp turn running straight north to Drawsko Pomorskie, then turned eastwards south of the town to include Czaplinek.
 Then, after a southeast turn, it turned northeast towards Bytów.
 The eastern border ran east of Bytów and west of Lębork to meet the seacoast east of Rowokół.

 When Emperor Frederick I Barbarossa deposed Henry the Lion in 1180 he granted Pomerania under Bogislaw I the status of an Imperial duchy, but from 1185 it was a Danish fief until the 1227 Battle of Bornhöved.
 In 1248, the Cammin bishops and the Pomeranian dukes had interchanged the terrae Stargard and Kolberg, leaving the bishops in charge of the latter.
 In the following, the bishops extended their secular reign which soon comprised the Kolberg (now Kołobrzeg), Köslin (also Cöslin, now Koszalin) and Bublitz (now Bobolice) areas.
+In 1266 a Legate Synod was convened in Magdeburg where the Apostolic Legate Cardinal Guy of Burgundy had to call a dispute between the diocese of Cammin and that of Lübeck regarding the right for collecting tithes in neighboring lands.
 When in 1276 they became the sovereign of the town of Kolberg also, they moved their residence there.
 Bishop Hermann von Gleichen granted town rights to Köslin (Koszalin) in 1266 and Massow (Maszewo) in 1278.
 The administration of the episcopal secular state was done from Köslin.

 In the early 13th century, the Słupsk and Sławno lands passed to the Archdiocese of Gniezno, only to return to the Diocese of Kamień in 1317.